Adelio Moro

-Adelio Moro (born 14 April 1951 in Mozzanica) is an Italian professional football coach and a former player who played as a central midfielder.
+Adelio Moro (born 14 April 1951) is an Italian professional football coach and a former player who played as a central midfielder.

 Playing career

 Moro began his career at Atalanta and came to prominence after their return to Serie A in 1971.
 He became known as a skilful midfielder with an eye for goal, and joined Inter Milan the following year.
 A season at Verona followed, before a move to Ascoli in 1977.

 At Ascoli, he formed a formidable midfield partnership with Gianfranco Bellotto and Alessandro Scanziani between 1979 and 1981, scoring a large proportion of the team's goals over those two seasons, and leading the side to their highest-ever finish in the league, a fifth place in 1980.
 Spells at Milan and Cesena followed before a brief return to Atalanta.